Our “modernized vintage” pieces: suede jacket and white jeans

 Updated March 20 at 6:32 p.m.

-Just after publishing our article, our workshop informed us that the majority of leather jackets would not be delivered until mid-April .
+Just after our article was published, our workshop informed us that the majority of leather jackets would not be delivered until mid-April .

-Yes, if you're wondering, I'm very sad to only learn it now, especially after having fully prepared for the launch this weekend, but you have to know how to turn the page to move forward, that's life.
+Yes, if you're wondering, I'm very sad to only learn this now, especially after having fully prepared the launch this weekend, but you have to know how to turn the page to move forward, that's life.

 So I repeat: you will be able to order the jacket this weekend, you will be able to try it on and buy it in store , but it will only be delivered from mid-April if you order it on the eshop .

-To give you an idea, there are around 60 jackets spread across our 4 stores for this weekend.
-It is therefore very little, I warn you!
+To give you an idea, there are about 60 jackets spread across our 4 stores for this weekend.
+So it's very few, I warn you!

-There you go, I prefer to be frank and honest with you rather than inventing elaborate stories to avoid the question and give you vague answers.
+Well, I prefer to be frank and honest with you rather than invent convoluted stories to avoid the question and give you vague answers.

 PS: this little gray box will be updated according to the new information we have on the availability of this piece that I love.